M-Henrique/Ecoleta/README.md

 ## :email: Contact
   If you like the project and have the interest in contacting me directly, please send an email to [mhenrique.silva408@gmail.com](mhenrique.silva408@gmail.com)
 ## :purple_heart: Acknowledgments
-  This project was developed with the guidance of **Diego Fernandes**, CTO at [Rocketseat](https://rocketseat.com.br/), as product of the "Next Level Week 2" online event.
+  This project was developed with the guidance of **Diego Fernandes**, CTO at [Rocketseat](https://rocketseat.com.br/), as product of the "Next Level Week" online event.